 Our prayer motivator passage from the Word of God today is I Samuel 12:19 which reads: “And all the people said unto Samuel, Pray for thy servants unto the Lord thy God, that we die not: for we have added unto all our sins this evil, to ask us a king.”

 Our prayer motivator quote today is from Heather Love.
 She said: “It takes a real woman to get up in the morning, put her big girl pants on, and get busy praying to God.”

 My personal encouragement for you today is this: You can pray to God anytime and anywhere.
 God will help you to pray with your family every day.
 I know He will, because in over twenty-five years of marriage, I have never missed a day in prayer and family devotions with my own family, and it is the single most important reason why we are still together and thriving in the work of the Lord.
 Prayer is where the power is.

-Our prayer motivator devotional today is titled “PRAYER AND FAITH” part 5 from the book, “Necessity of Prayer” by E.M.
+Our prayer motivator devotional today is titled “PRAY ALWAYS AND EVERYWHERE” part 4 from E.M.
 Bounds.